Your conference sponsorship packages need to sell sponsors on the benefits and be flexible enough to meet their needs.

 “A lot of the value in conference sponsorship packages is the perceived value, not the physical thing,” says professional conference manager Robin Baldwin who works with The Willow Group in Ontario.
 “Exposure, branding, things like that.
 Which you can’t really put a price tag on.”

 Before you put together any sponsorship package ideas, you’ll need to create a marketing profile of potential delegates that breaks them down by their location and research field.
+This can also be used for your conference promotion, giving you a better understanding of your conference delegates.
 Are they high-level specialists in a particular discipline?
 Do they come from a cross-section of the industry but share a common interest?

 While smaller numbers may make some events less attractive to sponsors, that’s not always the case.
-“It depends on the quality of delegates,” says Nicole Giacomini, a professional conference organizer with Meeting.com in Lausanne.
-“We organize the annual meeting of Swiss neonatologists.
+“It depends on the quality of delegates,” says Nicole Giacomini, a professional conference organiser with Meeting.com in Lausanne.
+“We organise the annual meeting of Swiss neonatologists.
 Even if there are only 100 or 200 participants, they’re the best of Switzerland.
 So for sponsors, it’s the place to be.”

 Make sure your sponsorship packages detail the benefits of being associated with your event.